-- (a) collect and invest funds of the council; - (b) raise money by way of loan for the purpose of effectively performing its functions; - (c) with a view to the promotion of any matter relating to the landscape architectural profession, lend money against such security as the council considers adequate; and - (d) mortgage any of its immovable property as security for a loan referred to in paragraph (b).

-(3) The council may remunerate its members and committee members from its funds.

-(4) The council may finance any publication referred to in section 10(e).
+- (a) collect and invest funds of the council; - (b) raise money by way of loan for the purpose of effectively performing its functions: - (c) with a view to the promotion of any matter relating to the project and construction management professions, lend money against such security as the council considers adequate; and - (d) mortgage any of its immovable property as security for a loan referred to in paragraph (b). - (3) The council may remunerate its members and committee members from its funds. - (4) The council may finance any publication referred to in section 10(e).

-(5) The council may establish and administer an education fund for the purpose of education, training and continuing education and training of registered persons and students in the landscape architectural profession.
+(5) The council may establish and administer an education fund for the purpose of 50 education, training and continuing education and training of registered persons and students in the project and construction management professions.